lateganto/projectScalable/README.md

 the default settings.

 #### Input
-The field `input` specifies the folder and the names of the files to be processed.
+The field `input` specifies the path and the names of the files to be processed.
-By default, the `data/input` folder contains all the input files named by `[year][mont]-capitalbikeshare-tripdata.csv`.
+By default, the `data/input` folder contains all the input files named by `[year][month]-capitalbikeshare-tripdata.csv`.

 #### Output